SouvikDey9510/SouvikDey9510/README.md

 - 👋 Hi, I’m Souvik Dey
-- 👀 I’m interested in Big Data Analytics
+- 👀 I’m interested in Big Data Engineering
-- 🌱 I’m currently learning PySpark
+- 🌱 I’m currently working on Apache PySpark
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me <a href="mailto:souvikdey9510@gmail.com">Send email</a>
 ## 1. GitHub Stats